asadmoosvi/library/README.md

 It is a small books library application that lets you keep track of the books that you are currently reading or have already read.

+## notes
+Supplying a custom cover image URL using the form is completely optional.
+If one is not provided, it will try to be fetched using an API.
+This is much more user friendly.

 ## screenshots

 ![first screenshot](./screenshot1.png)